rahmanShuhin/rahmanShuhin/README.md

 ## I'm a Front-end-developer and love to do work javascript

-- 🌱 I’m currently learning react-native
+- 🌱 I’m currently learning react-native , next.js ,graphQL and Gtasby
-- 🥅 2020 Goals: To become a Full Stack developer.......
+- 🥅 2021 Goals: To become a Full Stack developer.......

 ### Connect with me: